I am often asked by people going through a separation or divorce: ‘should I stay in the family home?’

 Of course everybody’s situation is different.
 It may be necessary to move out of the former matrimonial home for the safety of you and your children.
 And that is why it is important to get good quality legal advice.

 At Testart Family Lawyers, we are here to support you from the very beginning of a separation or divorce, to the very end.
-So call us to set up an appointment for a free initial consultation.
+So if you’re after a divorce lawyer, get in touch for a free initial consultation.
 Getting advice before you make big decisions is the key to success.